murray-hs/Tinder-Auto-Right-Or-Left/README.md

 ##### My javascript level is: Advance Beginner. | Last Updated: 2020-27-10

 # Tinder Auto Right Or Left
-Tinder Auto Right or Left based on Blacklist or Empty profile info and other customized settings.
+* Tinder Auto Right or Left based on Blacklist or Empty profile information and other customized settings.
-A lot of setting at the begging of the script.  ( tinder web ) This code was created only for educational / fun purposes.
+* Seetings are located at the the begging of the script.  ( Tinder web ) This code was created for educational and fun purposes.

 ##### This script is based on https://github.com/jaflesch tinder-autolike
 - I got involved into this code just to learn more javascript.